Gul-e-Rana (actress)

-Gul-e-Rana is a Pakistani actress and politician active in television industry since decades.
+Gul-e-Rana is a Pakistani actress and politician, active in the television industry.
 She is the mother of musician Asim Azhar.
-She later joined politics and contested in General Elections 2018.
+She later joined politics and contested the 2018 General Elections.

 Personal life

-Rana was married but later divorced, from which he has a son Asim Azhar, a singer and an actor.
+Rana was married but later divorced, from which she has a son Asim Azhar, a singer and actor.

 Career

 Rana made her television debut in 2010 with Syed Mohammad Ahmed's Shaista Shaista, after which she appeared in a number of television serials.
 She is better known for her negative roles, such as Pyar Ke Sadqay, Aakhir Kab Tak and Pyar Deewangi Hai.
+In 2023, her performance of a blind woman in short Jin Mahal of anthology Teri Meri Kahaniyaan was praised by critics.